By Rob Tucker

-If by chance you happened to read my post about the fishing trip I took to Kodiak Island in Alaska, you may remember that I have a sister-in-law who is a travel agent.
-Because of her, I learn about off-the-beaten-path travel opportunities I likely wouldn’t hear of otherwise.
+If you happened to read my post about the fishing trip I took to Kodiak Island in Alaska, you may remember that I have a sister-in-law who is a travel agent.
+Because of her, I sometimes learn about off-the-beaten-path travel opportunities I likely wouldn’t hear of otherwise.
 I took her up on one a year ago and spent nine days in Cuba.

 We flew into Havana — by we, I mean the 23 three of us who signed up for this tour — then boarded our deluxe (de lujo in Spanish) bus to travel to a splendid stretch of white sand called Varadero Beach a couple of hours east of Havana, where we soaked up the sun, took salsa dancing lessons and chillaxed for two days.

 After the large hotels in Havana and at the beach, it was a welcome change to head over the mountains and spend the remainder of our trip in small B and B’s.
 Till then, we felt as though we were being 'watched.'
 In the countryside we felt less restricted, and toured a daycare facility, a cigar factory and a remote mountain school, affording us more of an opportunity to get to know average, everyday Cubans one on one.